jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

 | 2^8         | 951.867                 | 6                  |
 | 2^9         | 1903.735                | 9                  |

-<span class="label">Table 3-1. </span>Analysis of the rough number of
+<span id="analysis_of_the_rough_number_of_goroutines">Table 3-1. </span>Analysis of the rough number of
 goroutines possible within given memory

-Those numbers are quite large\!
+Those numbers are quite large!
 On my laptop I have 8 GB of RAM, which means that in theory I can spin up *millions* of goroutines without requiring swapping.
-Of course this ignores other things running on my computer, and the actual contents of the
-<span class="keep-together">goroutines</span>, but this quick
-calculation demonstrates just how lightweight goroutines are\!
+Of course this ignores other things running on my computer, and the actual contents of the goroutines, but this quick calculation demonstrates just how lightweight goroutines are!

 <span id="idm140183156618208"></span><span id="idm140183156617600"></span>Something
 that might dampen our spirits is *context switching*, which is when something hosting a concurrent process must save its state to switch to running a different concurrent process.
 If we have too many concurrent processes, we can spend all of our CPU time context switching between them and never get any real work done.
 At the OS level, with threads, this can be quite costly.
 The OS thread must save things like register values, lookup tables, and memory maps to successfully be able to switch back to the current thread when it is time.
 Then it has to load the same information for the incoming thread.

 Context switching in software is comparatively much, much cheaper.
 Under a software-defined scheduler, the runtime can be more selective in what is persisted for retrieval, how it is persisted, and when the persisting need occur.
 Let’s take a look at the relative performance of context switching on my laptop between OS threads and goroutines.
 First, we’ll utilize Linux’s built-in benchmarking suite to measure how long it takes to send a message between two threads on the same core:

     taskset -c 0 perf bench sched pipe -T